tastyigniter/docs/extend/widgets.md

 Form widgets in TastyIgniter allow you to introduce new control types to admin forms.
 To use form widgets, they must first be registered in the [Extension class](../extend/extensions#extension-class).

-Form widget classes are located in the extension's `src/FormWidgets` directory.
+Form widget classes are located in the `src/FormWidgets` directory of an extension.
 Form widgets can also include assets and partials.
 Here's an example:

 ```yaml
 author/